mckenzielee/Qi-Docs/docs/Reading_Data.rst

 Verbose json responses include all values, including defaults, in the returned json payload.
 To specify verbose json return, add the header ``Accept-Verbosity`` with a value of ``verbose`` to the request.

-To specify Sds format, set the ``Accept`` header in the request to ``application/Sds``.
+To specify SDS format, set the ``Accept`` header in the request to ``application/Sds``.

 Indexes and reading data
 ------------------------

 Most read operations take at least one index as a parameter.
-Indexes may be specified as strings, or, when using the Sds Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
+Indexes may be specified as strings, or, when using the SDS Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
 Additional details about working with indexes can be found on the :ref:`Indexes_topic` page.